You are here

 4. Is there an online resource I can use to identify a prescription drug?

 Yes, you can use the Medical University of South Carolina drug and pill identifier to search for the name of a tablet or capsule with a specific color, shape, and/or marking.
-You can search for a picture of a particular drug using this Express Scripts database for consumers.
+You can search for a picture of a particular drug using Express Scripts.

 5. Is there an online drug interaction tool available?

-Yes, this Express Scripts database for consumers can help you determine if the drugs (and/or dietary supplements) you are taking interact with each other.
+Yes, Express Scripts can help you determine if the drugs (and/or dietary supplements) you are taking interact with each other.
 Information is for your education only and should be discussed with your doctor or pharmacist before any changes are made.

 6. Is it illegal to buy prescription drugs online?